 13. Use Social Media

 Post on social media during the conference, and tag people you’ve met or hope to meet.
 Talk positively about speakers, panels, sessions, and the conference using the NRB Convention hashtag #NRB2023.

 14. Bring Business Cards

 Make sure to have a handful of business cards to give people you’re genuinely interested in connecting with after the conference.
 Be ready to accept other people’s business cards as well.
 When you receive a business card from a potential connection, take notes on the card once they walk away so you can remember your conversation and follow up later with specifics.
 You can also use them to enter exhibitor prize drawings!

 Keep your nametag visible, and check other people’s nametags–that’s what they are for!
 Connecting with people on a first-name basis is a key element of effective networking.

 The goal of networking is not to meet as many people as possible but to make lasting connections with people you genuinely want to work with in some capacity.
 A lot of short conversations filled with “small talk” are less effective than a few meaningful conversations with select individuals.

-The networking reception is a good opportunity to make face-to-face connections with people in your industry.
+The Industry Reception on Monday evening is a great place for networking.
+It provides a good opportunity to make face-to-face connections with people in your industry.
 Make the most of this time and aim to follow up with people you met throughout the convention, as well as make any last-minute connections.